 Finding out that you need help to conceive can feel daunting and is often suffered in silence.
-Friends, family and colleagues may not be sympathetic, you and your partner may find the stress and anxiety interfere with your relationship.
+Friends, family and colleagues may not be sympathetic, and you and your partner may find the stress and anxiety interfere with your relationship.
 You may both have already gone through tests and investigations that intrude into the most private and intimate areas of your lives.
-You may have spent hours, weeks or years waiting.
+You may have spent hours, weeks, or years waiting.

 Taking some private time and space either individually or together with a trained counsellor is not about ‘not coping’.
 It is an opportunity to look at the issues in your lives that have been raised because of the situation you are now facing.
 You may need to express feelings of anger, grief, desperation, isolation and envy, to enable you to cope and continue with your everyday life.
 It is sometimes easier and feels safer if there is an understanding third party there with you.
 You might also want to share the various mix of emotions – excitement, joy, ambivalence, fears and relief – of successful treatment with someone outside of your immediate circle of family and friends.

 As part of our ongoing patient care, counselling is routinely offered at any time before, during or after treatment.
 Even if you feel fine, you may find it useful to talk to somebody impartial about your situation.

 It is essential when having fertility treatment using donated eggs or sperm: If you are using donated eggs or sperm in your fertility treatment, then implications counselling is a requirement so that you understand the emotional aspects, legal aspects and implications.

 It gives you an active role in a process that often leaves you feeling frustratingly inactive: Counselling is confidential, friendly and tailored to your needs.
 It is not being told what to do, feel or think.
 You are not being judged or assessed.
 It can provide an important outlet for negative thoughts and emotions which you might find difficult to communicate to family and friends.